 Visit the SS United States Conservancy Page

 Also their NEWS PAGE

 As most of you will know I have a very long association with the ship, which goes back to her days as the MV Franca C. My first encounter with her was when she was the all First Class MS Franca C, cruising the Mediterranean in 1971, then the next time I spent time on her was when she was the MV Doulos in 1985 and I sailed on her again in 2008, which would be sadly be the very last time.
-Thus, what has occurred to this fine historic ship hurts me far more than most.
-I have been her official historian for some 31 years, and have sailed and spent a great deal of time on her whilst she was the Franca C and the Doulos.
+Thus, what has occurred to this fine historic ship hurts me far more than most having been her official historian for well over 40 years, and have sailed and spent a great deal of time on her as I said, whilst she was the Franca C and the Doulos.
 In addition, I directly assisted Mr. Saw to obtain the Doulos, for he was already rejected by her German owners as they were going to sell her to another organisation, but when all that fell through, I emailed him and told him to “place a bid NOW!”
-He did and the rest is history, but land-locking the Doulos was never ever part of the plan, for I would have given her to South African Mission would have obtained her for they would have retained her in the water, after upgrading her!
+He did and the rest is history, but land locking the Doulos was never ever part of the plan, for I would have made sure that the South African Mission would have obtained her for they would have retained her in the water, after upgrading her!

 Enter my 30 Page MV Doulos Feature

 In July 2007 the QE2 was sold to Istithmar being the investment arm of “Dubai World” a wholly owned company of the Government of Dubai.
 However she would be taken over by Nakheel, also a “Dubai World” company would redevelop her and construct the new islands being built known as the “Palm Jumeirah” where she was going to be berthed to become a major luxury hotel.
 Istithmar paid and estimate £65 million (British Pounds) for the QE2.

 Having completed her